WW2: Little Known Facts:

 Singapore.
 Japanese soldiers bayonet 300 patients and staff of Alexandra military hospital 9 Feb 1942.
 British women had their hands behind their backs and repeatedly raped.
 All Chinese residents were interviewed and 5,000 selected for execution.

 Wake Island.
 A construction crew of 1,200 mostly Idaho youths, captured when Wake Island fell, were shipped to Japanese prison camps.
 Five were beheaded to encourage good behavior on the trip.
 The Japanese decided to keep 100 of the civilian contractors on the island to complete the airbase, which became functional in 1943 .
-When US Navy planes attacked the island, the Japanese commander executed the civilians.
+When U.S. Navy planes attacked the island, the Japanese commander executed the civilians.

 Dutch East Indies.
 Those Dutch accused of resisting Japan or participating in the destruction of the oil refineries had arms or legs chopped off.
 20,000 men were forced into the ocean and machine gunned.
 20,000 women and children were repeatedly raped, then many were killed.